jlcImproving/push_swap/README.md

 Different aproachs depending of the size of the stack.

-- 1 number
+- 1 number:
 Its done!

-- 2 numbers
+- 2 numbers:
-Easy, rule `sa` if second one is bigger than the first.
+Operation `sa` if second one is bigger than the first.

-- 3 numbers
+- 3 numbers:
-For 3 numbers there are only 5 possible solutions, so a few if else its all needed:
+For 3 numbers there are only 5 possible solutions, so a few if else its all needed.

-- 3, 4 or 5 numbers
+- 3, 4 or 5 numbers:
 To sort 4 or 5 arguments push 1 or 2 numbers from stack `a` to `b`, making sure its left 3 arguments on `a`, now its possible sort those 3 numbers with the sort 3 function.
 Once sorted push back to stack `a` the numbers on stack `b`, making sure that push it in the correct positions, how?
 Rotating the stack with `ra` and `rra`, and push the number back when possible to push it in the correct position.
 After, rotate the list until the smallest number is on top.

 - 5 until infinity